Skip to main content

 Enrollment Requirements

-• Text-dependent: Requires at least 4 recordings of the same phrase.
+• Text-dependent: Requires at least 4 utterances of the same phrase.

-• Text-independent: Requires at least 13 seconds of speech.
+• Text-independent: Requires at least 13 seconds of speech (excluding silence)

 CPP